 20 May WordPress Tuning and Optimization Tips & Tricks

 One of the key factors in ensuring that your audience has a good experience with your site is its overall performance.
 It’s true; your website’s overall performance will make or break your site.
 Nobody likes to navigate on a site that is slow to load or is just plain buggy.
 Having a buggy or slow to load site is the number one way to increase your website’s bounce rate or affect your SEO SERP rankings.
-So if you want your website to have some speed, you must ensure that your WordPress website is in tip-top shape.
+So if you want your website to have some speed, you must ensure you know and implement WordPress tricks and your website is in tip-top shape.

 It’s worth your time and effort to spend some time tuning and optimizing your WordPress website if you want your audience to stick around.
 If you need some advice on how you can speed up your WordPress website, check out these simple WordPress tuning and optimization tips.

 1. First, measure your current website’s performance.
 By doing this, you can establish the data (benchmarks) you need to make an accurate comparison later on down the line.
 If you want to see how your changes affect the performance of your site, you first need to measure the current performance of your WordPress website.

 2. Get yourself some good web hosting, preferably one that monitors their WordPress servers, keeps the servers optimized, and quickly fixes any performance issues.
 Good server management goes a long way.
 By using a trusted company and not the cheapest option, you can save yourself some cash and from developing a headache.
 If you are in the market for WordPress web hosting, contact us today to find out more about what we offer.